open-dynamic-robot-initiative/trifinger_singularity/README.md

     export PYTHONPATH=""

+### Image "blmc_ei"

+Extends blmc_ei_base, i.e. to build it you need to have `blmc_ei_base.sif` in your current working directory.

+Adds a compiled version of the BLMC_EI project workspace.
+With this, users can run executables of the project or build their own code that depends on it, without having to build the BLMC_EI packages themselves.

+It adds a "runscript" to execute commands with set up environment.
+Example:

+    ./blmc_ei.sif rosrun robot_fingers demo_fake_finger.py

+#### Requirements

+At build, the BLMC_EI project code is fetched using treep.
+Therefore you need to have treep installed locally and have access to all repositories of the BLMC_EI treep project.

-## The Challenge Image
+## Image "submission"

 ### Building the Image

-The challenge image (defined in challenge_image.def) extends the "blmc_ei" image (see above) by adding a compiled version of the BLMC_EI project workspace.
-With this, users can build and run their own code using our libraries without having to build them themselves.

-Build Requirements:

-- You already have an image called `blmc_ei.sif`, based on `blmc_ei.def` (see above).
-- You have treep installed locally and access to all repositories of the BLMC_EI treep project.

-To build the image run the following (assuming that both `blmc_ei.sif` and `challenge_image.def` are in the current working directory).

-    singularity build --fakeroot challenge.sif challenge_image.def

-### Using the Image

-Same as the original blmc_ei image, with the difference that all packages of the BLMC_EI project are already installed inside.

-### Apps
+Extends blmc_ei, i.e. to build it you need to have `blmc_ei.sif` in your current working directory.

-Apart from adding the BLMC_EI project code, this image defines two "apps" `build` and `run` which are meant for usage by the automated submission system.
+This image defines two "apps" `build` and `run` which are meant for usage by the automated submission system.

 `build` assumes that the user workspace is bound at `/ws` and simply runs `catbuild` there: